Date of Incorporation :April,07,1989

 EVA opened its new Southern China Cargo Center in Hong Kong, enabling it more efficiently and quickly to move air freight shipments in and out of the region.

 EVA received 2007 The Richard Teller Crane Founder’s Award from the international Flight Safety Foundation for “its corporate leadership in aviation safety programs and its superb safety records.”
-In the five years since the coveted award was established, EVA is the first Asian airline and only the second airline among all recipients to receive it.
+In the five years since the coveted award was established, EVA was the first Asian airline and only the second airline among all recipients to receive it.

 Readers selected EVA as the Best Airline for Premium Economy in Global Traveler magazine’s fifth annual GT Tested Survey.
 The international business-travel publication surveyed its readers between January 1 and August 31, 2008, inviting them to identify “the best” in 55 categories of business and luxury travel.
 Readers returned 31,457 completed questionnaires.